 And, in a system where they can print money digitally, virtually out of thin air, -money that doesn’t even exist, it is easy to become upside down in one’s finances.
 Anytime we agree to pay with the most valuable asset we have (our time) and lots of it, for something that a financial institution can pretty much rip out from under us in a split second (for example, a mortgaged home), we should probably exercise some caution.

 The media convinces us that payments are easy and sometimes there is “no money down” or we can “pay next year.”
 It is that easy.
 We purchase on credit(cars, sofas, TVs- just about anything we want to have) because the offer is alluring.
 Just because it is possible, doesn’t mean we should.
 And the sad thing is, we actually don’t even own what we thought we bought – the bank does.

 We buy things with money we haven’t earned yet to get something we shouldn’t buy with the money we don’t have.

 Not only this, as we increase our credit, we increasingly lose control of our life, because our life becomes dictated by what we owe and not what we want to do.

 Quite naturally, we have difficulty waiting.
 We have difficulting denying ourselves and denying gratification.
-Patience is generally not our strong point.
+Patience is generally not a strong point.
 So, when we add this to the constant advertising pushes to get us to buy, we get caught up in the now and fail to think of the long-term impact of our short-term decisions.
-Essentially, we buy in impulse.
+Essentially, we buy in an impulse.

 But. what if we took a long view of things?
 What if we looked at what we want to accomplish in life – where we want to be financially, in our work or in our family relationships and dreams?
 When we keep a long-term focus front and center, we can ignore the impulses (the subliminal subconscious messaging) and make decisions more in line with our goals.